-I am a professor on the Postgraduate Program in Social Anthropology (PPGAS) at the National Museum, UFRJ (Federal University of Rio de Janeiro).
+I am a professor on the Graduate Program in Social Anthropology (PPGAS) at the National Museum, UFRJ (Federal University of Rio de Janeiro).
 I am a lead researcher for the National Scientific and Technological Development Council (CNPq).
 With Fernando Rabossi, I coordinate the Centre for Research on Culture and Economy (NuCEC).
 I trained in Social Anthropology in Mexico, completed by MA in Buenos Aires and my PhD at the National Museum in Rio de Janeiro.
 I have carried out field research in Mexico, Argentina, Brazil and Haiti.
 At the present moment most of my interests are concentrated in three main lines of investigation (in each of which I have cultivated a spirit of collective work, bringing together teams formed by more experienced colleagues and young researchers):

 .
 The Haiti Project.
 Begun in 2007 with the participation of a team of MA, doctoral and postdoctoral researchers, aims to comprehend the social dynamics of Haiti’s national space within a comparative perspective.
 Topics covered include currencies and markets, family and political dynamics, mobility and the circulation of people, objects and money.